IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 abstracted at MPI by the O-PNC as Trail Termination Points (TTPs), defined in {{!RFC8795}}, within the optical network topology.
-This abstraction is valid independently of the fact that optical transponders are physically integrated within the same DWDM node or are physically located on a device external to the DWDM node since it both cases the optical transponders and the DWDM node are under the control of the same O-PNC and abstracted as a single DWDM TE Node at the O-MPI.
+This abstraction is valid independently of the fact that optical transponders are physically integrated within the same WDM node or are physically located on a device external to the WDM node since it both cases the optical transponders and the WDM node are under the control of the same O-PNC and abstracted as a single WDM TE Node at the O-MPI.

 The association between the Ethernet or CBR client LTPs terminating